sysnet-ai/git-going/README.md

 Back to our language example - Imagine you’re a French expert, that will now work to add a French translation to the project.

-On your first day you **clone **the project, and you start in the ‘English’ branch, because the team has agreed English is going to be the main version.
+On your first day you **clone** the project, and you start in the ‘English’ branch, because the team has agreed English is going to be the main version.

 ![image alt text](image_1.png)

-If you wanted to see what’s going on in the Spanish branch, you can just **checkout **the Spanish branch:
+If you wanted to see what’s going on in the Spanish branch, you can just **checkout** the Spanish branch:

 `> git checkout Spanish`

 And then, you would be ‘over there’:
 ![image alt text](image_2.png)

-Now, if you wanted to create your spanking new French branch, you also use **checkout, **except you add -b before the branch name:
+Now, if you wanted to create your spanking new French branch, you also use **checkout**, except you add -b before the branch name:

 `> git checkout -b French`